jserot/O2B/README.md

    - `make sim`

-5. Build, compile and upload the softcore code on the target board
+3. Build, compile and upload the softcore code on the target board

-   - `make platform-makefile`
    - `make build`
    - `make run`